 Hong and Wang were also two of the three Best New Talent recipients, along with Yubo Cao (曹馭博) for "I'm Afraid of Roof Tiles (我害怕屋瓦)."
 Each of the three will receive a trophy and NT$150,000 in prize money.

-The jury remarked that the Book of the Year winner, "Wild Boars Cross the River," presented the Sarawak village of Krokop under Japanese occupation through magnificent prose, engagingly evoking the humanistic drive to survive in the tropical rainforest, the brutality of the occupiers, the resistance of the locals, the tyranny of nature, and the illusions and myths brought by opium.
+The jury remarked that the Book of the Year winner, "Wild Boars Cross the River," presented the Sarawak village of Krokop under Japanese rule period through magnificent prose, engagingly evoking the humanistic drive to survive in the tropical rainforest, the brutality of the occupiers, the resistance of the locals, the tyranny of nature, and the illusions and myths brought by opium.
 The judges gave it high praise and unanimously chose to honor Chang with the Book of the Year award.

 As for native-language literature, a total of seven recipients were selected for four awards, with the judges choosing from 77 submissions the winners of one Best Script and two each in the Best Taiwanese-Language Poetry, Best Hakka-Language Poetry, and Best Indigenous-Language Poetry awards.